 Response capabilities: Antivirus software primarily focuses on preventing malware from infecting a device.
 If malware does manage to get through, the software may be able to remove it, but it typically does not provide the same response capabilities as an EDR system.
 EDR can provide detailed information about security events and can be configured to take various actions in response to threats, such as quarantining a file or blocking network communication.

-In summary, while antivirus software is an important tool for protecting devices from malware, EDR provides a more comprehensive approach to security by monitoring and responding to threats in real time and introducing much-needed robustness for highly-targeted endpoints.
+In summary, while antivirus software is an important tool for protecting devices from malware, EDR delivers advanced endpoint threat protection, providing a more comprehensive approach to security by monitoring and responding to threats in real time and introducing much-needed robustness for highly-targeted endpoints.

 Should a SOC security approach include EDR?

 EDR can be an important component of a Security Operations Centre (SOC) approach.
 There are several reasons why a business might want to include EDR in its SOC approach:

 Comprehensive protection: EDR is implemented to protect user devices from a wide range of threats, including malware, ransomware, and other types of malicious activity.
 Using EDR, a SOC can gain visibility into security events occurring on endpoint devices, take action to prevent or mitigate threats, and identify trends.